Skip to content

 About

-The network security logs are a compilation of information related to traffic dropped by the AXS Guard firewall, the IPS, SecureDNS, GeoIP filtering and the application control system.
+The network security logs are a compilation of information related to traffic that was processed by the AXS Guard firewall, the IPS, SecureDNS, GeoIP filtering and the application control system.

 Accessing the Network Security Logs